Anita-Mutemi/3D-style-css-project/README.md

 # CSS 3D Box

-This is a simple CSS 3D animation of a rotating box with a floor and a ball.
+This is a simple CSS 3D animation of a rotating box with a floor and a bouncing ball.

 ## Description